 - Use tobacco

 - Have ever been told you are HPV positive, but are not sure which virus was detected.
-An HPV High Risk test with the optional genital warts virus test will screen for all High and Low Risk HPV viruses (Please note: there is an additional $40 charge if full genotyping is added) .
+An HPV High Risk test with the optional full genotyping add-on will screen for all High and Low Risk HPV viruses (Please note: there is an additional $40 charge if full genotyping is added) .

 Consider Penile HPV test for men if you:

-- See warts, lesions or other new growths on the shaft of the penis or perineum.
+- See warts, lesions or other new growths on the shaft of the penis, perineum or scrotum.

 - Want to be certain of your status as a carrier.